 • URL: https://kidprotect.fr/

-• Poster: to be published in 2023 as part of a scientific conference.
+• Poster: To be published in 2023 as part of a scientific conference.

 An initiative featured in *Le Quotidien du Médecin*!

-New projects currently in the planning stages
+New projects currently in the design phase

-Every five years, a new dean’s office team, composed of associate deans and program coordinators, is appointed by the dean to represent him or her in carrying out specific tasks.
+Every five years, a new dean’s office team—composed of associate deans and program coordinators—is appointed by the dean to represent the dean in carrying out specific tasks.
 This year, Prof. Nadine Houede was appointed Associate Dean for Finance.
 She will soon succeed Associate Dean Messner in this role.
-Read her interview here: learn about her background and the projects she plans to implement as part of her role!
+Read her interview here: learn about her background and the projects she hopes to implement as part of her role!

 You were appointed by the Dean, Ms. Isabelle Laffont.
 Could you tell us about your background and your area of expertise?

-With two doctorates in medicine and biostatistics, I had the opportunity to spend two years in Canada toward the end of my studies, which allowed me to gain solid experience in urological oncology and develop a research focus.
-I began my career as an oncologist at the Bordeaux Cancer Center, serving as head of the Department of Urologic Oncology and the Early-Phase Trials Unit, and as an active member of French and American medical societies specializing in oncology.
+With two doctorates—one in medicine and one in biostatistics—I had the opportunity to spend two years in Canada toward the end of my studies, which allowed me to gain solid experience in urological oncology and develop a research mindset.
+I began my career as an oncologist at the Bordeaux Cancer Center, where I served as head of the urological oncology department and the early-phase clinical trials unit, and as an active member of French and American medical societies specializing in oncology.

-Currently serving as department head at Nîmes University Hospital and deputy director of the division, I lead numerous research programs at an INSERM unit in Montpellier and am committed to ensuring that research advances are made available to patients as quickly as possible.
+Currently a department head at the Nîmes University Hospital and deputy head of the division, I lead numerous research programs at an INSERM unit in Montpellier and advocate for the rapid translation of research advances into patient care.

 How do you plan to balance your duties as associate dean with your other professional responsibilities?